Ishan95014/ishanfr/index.md

 {:.spacing-above}

 ## Some of my interests
-- Photogrpahy, Computational Photography, and Machines and Images, storing, computing, representing visual information
+- [Photography](), [Computational Photography](), and Machines and Images, Storing, Computing, representing visual information
 - 3D, I loved discovering photogrametry as a kid
 - Mapping, that fits with computer representations of visual information, it's actually all kinds of information, the more complex the more interesting.
--
+- And more every day !

 ## Latest Projects
 <ul class="post-list">
 {% for project in site.projects limit:20 %}
   <li class="post-item">